 Who can prepare a neighbourhood plan?

-Neighbourhood plans, unlike other plans, are prepared by a qualifying body and not by the local authority.
+Neighbourhood plans, unlike other plans, are prepared by a qualifying body and not by the local council.
 The two types of qualifying body are:

 Parish and town councils